imoghul/EcoPRT-IBM-Cloud-Fleet/README.md

 The configuration file is in the config package in the ```config.py``` file.\
 `putDataUrl` will contain the url to the IBM Cloud function that posts data in the database\
 `heartbeatURL` will contain the url to the IBM Cloud function that handles heartbeat requeusts\
+`heartbeat_rx_publisher_name` will contain the name of the publisher that publishes what is received from the heartbeat cloud function
 `sensorDbName` will contain the name of the database that holds event triggered IMU score readings\
 `mlDbName` will contain the name of the database that holds machine learning scores\
 `passcode` will contain the passcode that is defined in the IBM Cloud functions\